pretix/pretix/doc/api/resources/orders.rst

 state                                 string                     Attendee state (ISO 3166-2 code).
 Only supported in
-                                                                 AU, BR, CA, CN, MY, MX, and US, otherwise ``null``. voucher                               integer                    Internal ID of the voucher used for this position (or ``null``) tax_rate                              decimal (string)           VAT rate applied for this position tax_value                             money (string)             VAT included in this position tax_rule                              integer                    The ID of the used tax rule (or ``null``)
+                                                                 AU, BR, CA, CN, MY, MX, and US, otherwise ``null``. voucher                               integer                    Internal ID of the voucher used for this position (or ``null``) voucher_budget_use                    money (string)             Amount of money discounted by the voucher, corresponding to how much of the ``budget`` of the voucher is consumed.
+                                                                 **Important:** Do not rely on this amount to be a useful value if the position's price, product or voucher are changed *after* the order was created.
+Can be ``null``. tax_rate                              decimal (string)           VAT rate applied for this position tax_value                             money (string)             VAT included in this position tax_rule                              integer                    The ID of the used tax rule (or ``null``)